skilfulwriter/CamPhish/README.md

 Now, if you have done all the steps correctly, the program will give you a link, give that link to the victim so that you can take photos and videos from it!

 Photos are saved in the uploads folder!
-If you are in termux, use this command to transfer the photos to your gallery: cp /uploads/* /sdcard
+If you are in termux, use this command to transfer the photos to your gallery:
+`cp -r uploads /sdcard`

 My Telegram: @MrEsfelurm
 Vip tools: https://github.com/Mr-Spect3r/My-Tools